-The exposures to investment credit risk has remained stable over the reporting period.
+The exposures to investment credit risk reduced over the reporting period mainly due to the 100% UK Wealth Management reinsurance.

 C.3.2 Loan portfolio

 The Undertaking invests in mortgage loans which are principally collateralised by commercial real estate properties.
 The credit risk exposure in commercial real estate loans stems from various factors, including the supply and demand of leasable commercial space, creditworthiness of tenants and partners, capital markets volatility and interest rate fluctuations.
 The exposure is limited by the Investment guidelines.